sturich/New-Capstone-Lab-Dev-Machine/README.md

 So we want to enumerate this a bit further to see.

-So we are going to carry out a quick scan using fuff
+So we are going to carry out a quick scan using ffuf

 ![image](https://github.com/user-attachments/assets/680ee934-1486-4fac-bd7e-fef5951233e5)